SaadBinAbiWaqas/FileCompression/ReadMe.txt

 File Compression Program
-This project is implemented in C++ and is designed for file compression.
-Please note that the development of this code is still in progress.
+This project is implemented in C++ and is intended for file compression.
+Development is currently ongoing.
+Contributions to the project are welcome and appreciated.
+Thank you.